Philippine American Chamber

 OCA — a national organization dedicated to advancing the social, economic,

-and political wellbeing of Asian Pacific Americans (APA) — is accepting
+and political wellbeing of Asian Pacific Americans (APA) — accepts

 applications for its OCA-AXA Achievement, OCA-UPS Gold Mountain, and OCA-Verizon